-Voldemort also cannot understand love, though he can't help that - he's The Sociopath whose complete incapability for love and compassion were caused by the fact that his mother coerced his father with love potion, which is not true love.
+Voldemort also cannot understand love, though he can't help that - he's The Sociopath whose complete incapability for love and compassion were caused by the fact that his mother coerced his father into marriage with a love potion, which is not true love.

 Severus Snape hangs on to the past to the point that he makes seemingly irrational choices simply because of some event or another that happened a long time ago.

 When he was young, Dumbledore had a whopping case of Pride, planning to create a "new world" with Grindlewald in which wizards would rule over muggles.
-He snapped out of it with the death of his sister and spent more than a century deliberately avoiding powerful positions because he didn't trust himself (Headmaster of Hogwarts not being that powerful a job, apparently).
+He snapped out of it with the death of his sister and spent more than a century deliberately avoiding powerful positions because he didn't trust himself.
+He refused the position of Minister of Magic, for instance.

 Heathcliff of Wuthering Heights holds on to grudges and he spends his life getting even with people who were mean to him.
 He uses his own family as pawns and holds Kathy on such a high pedestal that he refuses to see that everything that happened to him was her fault.
 He is also blind him to the fact that his revenge can never last so when he dies and everything reverts back to normal, it's like nothing happened.